dimensionofficial/C.H.A.O.S.-Framework/Performance-testing/README.md

 ![pass.png](https://github.com/dimensionofficial/C.H.A.O.S.-Framework/blob/master/Performance-testing/1.png__thumbnail)

-- G. Adjust the parameters to increase the number of transactions, such as generating 40 transactions per 20ms (2000TPS) , and observe the packing performance of the boot node
+- g.
+Adjust the parameters to increase the number of transactions, such as generating 40 transactions per 20ms (2000TPS) , and observe the packing performance of the boot node
-- H. Repeat step g until TPS can no longer be added
+- h.
+Repeat step g until TPS can no longer be added

 ## Test results